visgl/deck.gl/docs/advanced/views.md

 ### Picking in Multiple Views

-deck.gl's built in picking support extends naturally to multiple viewports.
+deck.gl's built-in picking support extends naturally to multiple viewports.
 The picking process renders all viewports.

 Note that the `pickInfo` object does not contain a viewport reference, so you will not be able to tell which viewport was used to pick an object.

-### Positioning React/HTML Components Behind Views
+### Auto-Positioning React/HTML Components Behind Views

 > This feature is currently only implemented in the React version of deck.gl.